Prescription Drug Abuse, Cybercrime

 The non-medical use and abuse of prescription medications are a serious and growing public health problem in America.
 Senior Citizens are among those most vulnerable to prescription drug abuse or misuse because they are prescribed more medications than younger patients.
 Most people take prescription medications responsibly; however, an estimated 48 million people (ages 12 and older) have used prescription drugs for nonmedical reasons in their lifetimes.
 Prescription drugs are the second most common abused category of drugs, behind marijuana and ahead of cocaine, heroin, methamphetamine and other drugs.

-The number of teens and young adults (ages 12 to 25) who were new abusers of prescription painkillers grew from 400,000 in the 1980s to 2 million in 2000, according to a study by the.
+The number of teens and young adults (ages 12 to 25) who were new abusers of prescription painkillers grew from 400,000 in the 1980s to 2 million in 2000, according to a study by the Substance Abuse and Mental Health Services Administration.
 New users of tranquilizers, which are normally used to treat anxiety or tension, increased 50% between 1999 and 2000.
 In a study of students in Wisconsin and Minnesota, 34% of children diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) said they had been approached to sell or trade their Ritalin or Adderall, two drugs commonly used to treat symptoms of ADHD.

 The growing population of aging Baby Boomers is also prime candidates for prescription drug abuse, as are senior citizens.
-Once someone begins ingesting a number of pills for medical issues like managing blood pressure and cholesterol, it becomes easier to take narcotic painkillers, prescription sleep aids and other, more addictive drugs.
-It also increases the risk of negative and possibly fatal interactions between drugs, especially when they are not used as prescribed.
+Once someone begins ingesting several pills for medical issues like managing blood pressure and cholesterol, it becomes easier to take narcotic painkillers, prescription sleep aids and other, more addictive drugs.
+It also increases the risk of negative and fatal interactions between drugs, especially when they are not used as prescribed.

 The exact relationship between a dramatic increase in the proper use and an increase in abuse of prescription medications is unknown.
 As stated above, prescription drugs account for the second most abused category of drugs, behind marijuana and ahead of cocaine, heroin, methamphetamine and other drugs.